Island Peak Climbing - 20 Days

 • Ice Crews

-FAQsIsland Peak Climbing in Spring and Autumn frequently asked questions
+FAQsIsland Peak Climbing - 20 Days frequently asked questions

 • It is necessary to secure insurance prior to beginning any adventurous activities, such as high-altitude climbs.
 Our only choice in the event of AMS (Acute Mountain Sickness) or other health and weather emergencies at a high altitude where no other modes of transportation are accessible is emergency helicopter rescue.
 Because of this, we advise each of our visitors to purchase insurance that covers emergency helicopter evacuation.
 The expense of medical care, missing luggage, delays and cancellations, death, and repatriation are additional important factors to take into account when choosing your insurance.
 Before making a decision, it is recommended that you thoroughly investigate the insurance and its coverages.